atomone-hub/genesis/README.md

 AtomOne software as well as open hardware.
 Otherwise they are at risk of judgement by AtomOne or any other community or governing set.

-These objectives can only be changed througha Constitutional Majority.
+These objectives can only be changed through Constitutional Majority.

 ## 1. Define $ATOM1